Soma (biology): Microtubules and neurofilaments

+Axon hillock

 The axon hillock is a specialized domain of the neuronal cell body from which the axon originates.
 A high amount of protein synthesis occurs in this region, as it contains many Nissl granules (which are ribosomes wrapped in RER) and polyribosomes.
 Within the axon hillock, materials are sorted as either items that will enter the axon (like the components of the cytoskeletal architecture of the axon, mitochondria, etc.) or will remain in the soma.
 In addition, the axon hillock also has a specialized plasma membrane that contains large numbers of voltage-gated ion channels, since this is most often the site of action potential initiation and triggering.

+Survival factors

 The survival of some sensory neurons depends on axon terminals making contact with sources of survival factors that prevent apoptosis.
 The survival factors are neurotrophic factors, including molecules such as nerve growth factor (NGF).
 NGF interacts with receptors at axon terminals, and this produces a signal that must be transported up the length of the axon to the nucleus.
-A 2004theory of how such survival signals are sent from axon endings to the soma includes the idea that NGF receptors are endocytosed from the surface of axon tips and that such endocytotic vesicles are transported up the axon.
+A 2004 theory of how such survival signals are sent from axon endings to the soma includes the idea that NGF receptors are endocytosed from the surface of axon tips and that such endocytotic vesicles are transported up the axon.